 Long-term Investing in AMC

-Over the long-term, we are very bearish about AMC.
+Over the long-term, some analysts are bearish about AMC.

 There is little reason to believe that the stock should trade above the baseline price of $2-$5, where it was trading before the current short squeeze action.
 The current price rise wasn’t predicated on any news, and it has not fundamentally changed much about AMC’s financial position or prospects for the future.